Byard's Leap

 Byard's Leap is a hamlet in the civil parish of Cranwell, Brauncewell and Byard's Leap, in the North Kesteven district of Lincolnshire, England.
 It is situated approximately 3 mi west from Cranwell.
 The hamlet is associated with various legends.

 Byard's Leap is associated with the activities of the Knights Templar, who perhaps held tournaments and jousts on the site.
 It lay at the southern end of their Temple Bruer military training ground.

 History

 Bayard Leap was formerly an extra-parochial tract.
 In 1858 Byards Leap became a separate civil parish, then on 1 April 1931 the parish was abolished and merged with Cranwell to form Cranwell and Byards Leap.
 In 1921 the parish had a population of 21.

+Geography

+The main A17 passes east–west.
+At the main T-junction, the former junction was improved in the mid-1960s.
+It cost £50,000, and construction started in August 1965, to take six months, being built by Kesteven council staff.
+The new straighter junction was built by February 1966.